TomasHubelbauer/supabase-auth/README.md

   - Free tier
 3. Set up a new Vercel project based on this repository
   - https://supabase-auth-sage.vercel.app
+4. Link up the local repository and the Vercel project

 The end goal is to have a Next application that uses Supabase Auth to log in and out a single user and does not allow any other users to sign up.
 This is meant